Your Cart

 Bacterial vaginosis is the most common vaginal infection in women between the ages of 15 and 44, according to the Centers for Disease Control and Prevention (CDC).

 Unlike many other vaginal infections, bacterial vaginosis isn’t caused by one specific type of bacteria.
-Rather, it refers to the condition of bacterial imbalance in the vaginal microbiome (in other words, there are more disruptive bacteria than protective bacteria, like Lactobacilli).
+Rather, it refers to a bacterial imbalance in the vaginal microbiome (in other words, there are more disruptive bacteria than protective ones, such as Lactobacilli).
 The bacteria most commonly associated with bacterial vaginosis include Gardnerella, Prevotella, and Atopobium vaginae

 BV symptoms may include: